Diocese of Madison: 2003 to present

-In March 2005, St. Raphael's Cathedral was heavily damaged in an arson attack.
-William J. Connell was arrested and charged with arson and other crimes, but was deemed incompetent to stand trial due to paranoid schizophrenia.
-After later being deemed competent, he was tried and convicted.
-In June 2007, Connell was sentenced to 15 years in prison followed by 15 years of close supervision.

-In April 2007, Bishop Morlino released plans to erect a new cathedral on the existing site.
-However, the plans were never realized.
-In March 2023, Bishop Hying announced that he had petitioned the Vatican to designate St. Bernard Catholic Church in Madison as the new cathedral, and Pope Francis elevated the church the same year.
-St. Bernard's is expected to be consecrated as the cathedral in 2025.
+Pope Francis named Bishop Donald J. Hying of the Diocese of Gary as the next bishop of Madison in 2018.
+In March 2023, Hying announced that he had petitioned the Vatican to designate St. Bernard Catholic Church in Madison as the new cathedral, and Pope Francis elevated the church the same year.
+In April 2023, Hying announced the grouping of all the parishes into 30 pastorates to be run by multiple priests.

-Reports of sex abuse
+Sexual abuse

-In September 2003, at a legislative hearing in Madison, a woman from Sun Prairie accused Reverend Gerald Vosen, pastor of St. Joseph's Catholic Church in Baraboo, of sexually assaulting her brother when he was age 14 in the 1970s.
+In September 2003, at a legislative hearing in Madison, a woman from Sun Prairie accused Gerald Vosen, pastor of St. Joseph's Parish in Baraboo, of sexually assaulting her brother when he was age 14 in the 1970s.
 Vosen, who denied the accusations, was put on leave by the diocese.
 The diocesan review board reviewed three allegations against Vosen and in February 2003 recommended the permanent suspension of his ministry.
 In May 2004, Vosen unsuccessfully sued one of his accusers.
-His appeals of the review board decision were declined in 2007 and in 2015 by the Vatican.

-An Eau Claire man sued the diocese in February 1994, claiming that he had been sexually assaulted by Reverend Michael Trainor in the summer of 1982.
-The crime allegedly happened in the rectory of St. Thomas Aquinas Church.
-Trainor left Wisconsin in 1994 after several parents brought accusations to Bishop Bullock.
-By February 1995, seven other men had joined the lawsuit, claiming abuse by Trainor.
-The plaintiffs claimed that Bishop O'Donnell was aware of Trainor's abuse of children and transferred him from one parish to another without reporting him to the police or parishioners.
-A separate suit by nine other men against the diocese regarding Trainor was filed in September 1995.
-The lawsuits were dismissed in 1995.
-New allegations of abuse against Trainor were brought to the diocese in 2002 and 2003.

-In May 2018, Reverend William Nolan, a retired priest, was charged with six counts of sexual assault.
-He was acquitted in September 2019 of five of these counts, with the judge dropping the remaining count.
-The diocese also investigated Nolan and later cleared him from the designation of "credibly accused" priest in March 2020 as well.

-In June 2019, the diocese agreed to assemble a list of credibly accused clergy who served in the diocese and hired investigators to assist in this investigation.
-In March 2020, Bishop Hying announced that they had found two credible sexual abuse allegations against Reverend Patrick Doherty, a retired priest.
+In June 2019, the diocese agreed to publish a list of credibly accused clergy.
+In March 2020, Bishop Hying announced that they had found two credible sexual abuse allegations against Patrick Doherty, a retired priest.
 Hying had previously placed restrictions on Doherty.

+In August 2025, Madison-based priest Andrew T. Showers was indicted on attempted use of a computer to facilitate a child sex crime, attempted child enticement-exposing intimate parts, and attempted second-degree sexual assault of a child.
+He had been arrested in Clintonville while trying to meet with someone he presumed was a 14-year-old, but was actually an undercover police officer.
+In March 2026, Showers was also charged on two counts of child pornography possession On May 4, 2026, Showers pled not guilty to the child pornography possession charges.